Ansorge's free-tailed bat

-Ansorge's free-tailed bat (Chaerephon ansorgei) is a species of bat in the family Molossidae native to sub-Saharan Africa.
+Ansorge's free-tailed bat (Mops ansorgei) is a species of bat in the family Molossidae native to sub-Saharan Africa.
 It is named for W.J.
 Ansorge, who collected the first formally described specimen.

 Description

 Ansorge's free-tailed bat is one of the smaller members of its genus, measuring 7 to 12 cm in total length, and with a wingspan of about 33 cm.
 Adults weigh an average of 16 g, although males are slightly heavier than females.
 The fur is short, chocolate brown on the upper parts of the body, and lighter brown beneath.
 The fur on the throat is darker than on the rest of the body, sometimes almost blackish in colour, especially in males.

 The wings are adapted for fast flight, rather than manoeuvrability, and have light brown, translucent, membranes.
 There is a smooth pad at the base of the first wing finger, which may help the bat when it is climbing.
 About two thirds of the 4 cm tail extends beyond the margin of the uropatagium.
 The ears are only moderately long, but are broad, and can be laid flat against the head when the bat is flying.
 The lips are wrinkled at rest, but are stretched outward during flight, so as to be able to catch a greater number of insects.